What do I need to consider when making a Will?

 - Additional assets

-To keep your Will current, our will writing company includes an editing membership allowing you to login to your account and make the changes required for a small yearly fee.
+To keep your Will current, we include an editing membership allowing you to login to your account and make the changes required for a small yearly fee.
 The first year of editing membership is on us!

 Storage of your Will